Art Building, room 363

 South Asian art

 My research and teaching interests include the art of South Asia (with a focus on the period from the eighteenth century until the present), transnational histories of modern and contemporary art, the anthropology of art, feminist theory, and postcolonial studies.
-In addition to my full-time appointment in art history, I am an adjunct assistant professor of Gender, Women, and Sexuality Studies and an affiliate faculty member of the South Asian Studies program at the University of Washington.
+In addition to my full-time appointment in art history, I am an adjunct associate professor of Gender, Women, and Sexuality Studies and an affiliate faculty member of the South Asian Studies program in the Jackson School of International Studies.

 Worldly Affiliations: Artistic Practice, National Identity, and Modernism in India, 1930-1990.
-Berkeley: University of California Press, forthcoming spring 2015.
+Oakland: University of California Press, 2015.

 “The Art of Ideas: Critics, Journals, and Modernism in India, c.
 1946-1981,” in Twentieth-Century Indian Art, eds.
 Rakhee Balaram, Parul Dave-Mukherji, and Partha Mitter.
 New Delhi: Art Alive Foundation, forthcoming 2015.